rust-lang/rfcs/text/3529-cargo-path-bases.md

 Cargo.toml of the workspace.

 If one of these built-in base paths is also specified in the manifest or configuration, then that value is preferred over the built-in value.
+This allows Cargo to introduce additional built-in paths in the future without compatibility issues, as any existing uses will shadow Cargo's built-in name.

 ## The Manifest Format